ddeepika/gettingcleaningdata/README.md

     + Measurement data from X_test,  X_train text files are read into individual data frames.
     + Column names for the measurement data are read from features text file into another data frame.
     + Column names are applied to both test and training data sets
     + A combined dataset (xcombined: 10299x561) is created with the test and training data sets.
-Dimensions

   + 1.b Merge activity data with correct column name
     + Activity data from y_test and y_train text files are read into individual data frames